If I waited for perfection, I would never write a word. Margaret Atwood

 It emerges from the feeling that we’ll never be good enough.

 For some of us, that creeping sense of being unworthy springs from childhood.
 Desperate to raise highly accomplished children, parents can be overcritical, triggering guilt when the child falls short.
 Others, despite plenty of early encouragement, still lack confidence in themselves, and in how people see them.
-Henry Nouwen says, “A little criticism makes me angry, a little rejection makes me depressed.
+Henry Nouwen admits, “A little criticism makes me angry, a little rejection makes me depressed.
 I feel like a very small boat on the ocean, completely at the mercy of the waves.”

 We will do almost anything to calm this storm.
 We work long days, we fawn to those in authority, we re-do completed tasks ad infinitum.
 We tell ourselves it is this task which, once perfected, will finally bring a sense of completion for our bruised psyches.
 We hope these labours will bring a lasting feeling of accomplishment.
 And so, we fall into the Sisyphian trap, condemned to roll our rock up the mountain, only to watch it roll back down each time.
-Albert Camus, in The Myth of Sisyphus, suggested we have an eternity of repetitive tasks ahead of us.
+Albert Camus, in The Myth of Sisyphus, said that we have an eternity of repetitive tasks ahead of us.

+This is the perfectionist trap: a desperate desire for perfection yet no real sense of what it will take to achieve it.
+And no understanding of how to break the cycle – when to accept being good enough.
 I used to think some people were perfectionists, and others not.
 Now I think we all have perfectionist tendencies.
 For some, it kicks in when the pressure’s on, for others it chronically addicts them to doing more and more.
-And it doesn’t only affect us – it can place impossible expectations on our colleagues, even suffocate our children.
+And it doesn’t only affect us – it can place impossible expectations on our colleagues.
+It can even suffocate the children we teach.

 ‘If a job’s worth doing, it’s worth doing well,’ were the words my Dad often said, when I was about to short-circuit a chore.
 What he meant was: don’t rush, do one thing at a time, find satisfaction from doing things well.
 He was training me in how people would expect a job to be done.
 This is what psychologists call ‘constructive perfectionism,’ where we learn from our mistakes and, over time, develop self-discipline.

-Brené Brown defines the other side of perfectionism: ‘if I look perfect, live perfectly, and do everything perfectly, I can avoid or minimise the painful feelings of shame, judgment and blame.’
 It’s not fulfilling, but is where we want to show that all is well with the world.
 Psychologists call this kind of high-stakes, goal-setting behaviour ‘destructive perfectionism’, and it probably lies behind many of today’s mental health problems.
 To combat this, Brene Brown recommends an honest vulnerability which celebrates our gifts of imperfection while Kristin Neff recommends the approach of self-compassion.

-1 | Remember ‘perfection’ is not ‘excellence’
+1/ Remember ‘perfection’ is not ‘excellence’

 Perfection and excellence are not the same thing.
 We follow perfection imagining how something will appear to others, we strive for excellence for its own ends.
 I used to think that perfectionism was a virtue, associated with producing quality work, but I’ve since realised that excellence (becoming really accomplished in your chosen domain) involves learning that it is not all about the perfect finished product, essay, speech or presentation.